-In XML parlance, a file that contains well-formed (that is, syntactically correct) XML-formatted text is referred to as an XML document.
+In XML parlance, a file that contains well-formed (that is, syntactically correct) XMLformatted text is referred to as an XML document.
 An XML document has a single root tag - the first (and highest-level) XML tag in the file.
 The associated XML element contains all the other elements that comprise the document.
 PDS labels are well-formed XML documents.

 An XML attribute is a qualifier for an XML element.
 For example, in unit qualifies length, so the content of the XML element should be interpreted as "3 feet."
 PDS uses XML attributes in only a few situations, such as specifying units.
-The term "XML attribute" will always be used in those cases - to distinguish XML attribute from the more common PDS use of attribute.

-'''
+The term

 <length unit="foot">3</length>

-'''